 Your Board of Directors asks you to grant it, for some of these resolutions, the right to waive this preemptive subscription right.
 Indeed, depending on market conditions, the type of investors concerned by the issue and the type of securities issued, it may be preferable, or even necessary, to waive preemptive subscription rights in order to invest securities under the best conditions, particularly when the speed of transactions is an essential condition for their success or when securities are issued on foreign financial markets.
 Such a waiver of preemptive subscription rights may enable a greater amount of capital to be obtained due to more favorable issuing conditions.
 Finally, the law sometimes provides for such waiver: in particular, voting for the delegation authorizing your Board of Directors to issue shares reserved for members of company or group savings plans (thirty-first resolution) would, by law, lead to the express waiver of shareholders' preemptive subscription rights to the benefit of the beneficiaries of such issues.

-third to thirty-second resolutions would only be given for a limited period of twenty-six months.
+limited period of twenty-six months.
 In addition, your Board of Directors may only exercise this right to increase capital

-Securities concerned Date of General Meeting

-Term of authorization and explor data)
+Securities concerned Date of General Meeting (Term of authorization and expiry date)